-EXAMPLES OF RECHARAGEABLE BATTERIES

-Lithium-ion Nickel Metal Hydride Prosection Proceeding P

-Nickel-Cadmium Sealed Lead Acid
+EXAMPLES OF RECHARAGEABLE BATTERIES Lithium-ion The state of the s Nickel Metal Hydride eneloop O SEC-MICHAELE BATTERY O SECURITIVE AND SECURITIES AND SECURITIVE Nickel-Cadmium NI-CO MOTERAN 1:21 Sealed Lead Acid 00 12 to 12

 4. UPS Battery Back-up Systems: These systems are usually powered by sealed lead-acid batteries.
 These batteries can be brought to a District collection but they must be removed from the outer casing before we can accept them.